-Volatility in currency exchange rates could adversely affect the yield on your Securities if you conduct your financial activities in a currency other than the U.S. dollar.
+Volatility in currency exchange rates could adversely affect the yield on your PCs if you conduct your financial activities in a currency other than the U.S. dollar.

 Many borrowers may be "underwater" on their Mortgages.
 Any decline in the value of a mortgaged property after the Mortgage was originated could result in a higher LTV ratio with respect to that Mortgage than was applicable at the time the Mortgage was originated.
 A substantial number of borrowers are "underwater," or owe more on their Mortgages than their homes are currently worth, and, based on historical information, are more likely to default than other borrowers.
 Higher LTV ratios may make it more difficult for borrowers to refinance their loans or sell their homes.
-As a result, any such Mortgages backing your Securities may prepay less rapidly than you expect due to refinancing or may experience a higher level of delinquency.
-However, certain of these Mortgages could qualify to be refinanced under our Enhanced Relief Refinance Program, which permits the LTV ratios on Enhanced Relief Refinance Mortgages are refinanced, that would result in accelerated prepayments in related Pools.
-See Description of the Mortgages that back Securities - Special Mortgage Characteristics - Relief Refinance Programs.
+As a result, any such Mortgages backing your PCs may prepay less rapidly than you expect due to refinancing or may experience a higher level of delinquency.
+However, certain of these Mortgages could qualify to be refinanced under our Enhanced Relief Refinance Program, which permits the LTV ratios on Enhanced Relief Refinance Mortgages to exceed 125%.
+If such Mortgages are refinanced, that would result in accelerated prepayments in related PC Pools.
+See Description of the Mortgages - Special Mortgage Characteristics - Relief Refinance Programs.

 Servicers may experience financial and other difficulties.
-If a servicer experiences financial difficulties or becomes insolvent, its ability to effectively service mortgage loans may become impaired.
+A servicer's ability to effectively service Mortgages may become impaired if the servicer experiences financial difficulties or failures or disruptions in its operational systems or infrastructure (including due to cyberattack) or becomes insolvent.
 In some cases, it may become necessary for us to transfer servicing to another servicer.
-Less robust servicing practices before, during or after the transition to a new servicer can exacerbate loan delinquencies and borrower defaults.
-Although our guarantee would cover such borrower delinquencies and defaults, an increase in borrower delinquencies and defaults could result in acceleration of prepayments on your Securities, if we purchase such delinquent loans from their related Pools.
+Less robust servicing practices before, during or after the transition to a new servicer can exacerbate borrower delinquencies and defaults.
+Although our guarantee would cover such borrower delinquencies and defaults, an increase in borrower delinquencies and defaults could result in acceleration of prepayments on your PCs, if we purchase such delinquent Mortgages from their related PC Pools.